The Relationship between Social Anxiety and Intergroup Anxiety

 Colorism in the Perception of Personal Attributes

 The concept of colorism refers to the discrimination one experiences or perceives as a result of their skin color.
 While there is evidence that colorism is still an issue for African Americans, there are several issues that have remained unaddressed.
 This project examines the perception of skin color in relationship to social and psychological outcomes, whether colorism is associated with psychological wellbeing (e.g., positive and negative affect, generic wellbeing, depression), and whether specific aspects of colorism are more or less salient than others.
 The possible influence of social desirability will be addressed by utilizing an implicit measure of color preference.
-The study will also examine ethnic identity as a potential moderator to the expected results.
-For more information on how to participate, please contact Candace Koman at email@example.com.
+The study also examines ethnic identity as a potential moderator to the expected results.

 Implicit Association Task and Perception of Homosexuality: Differences Between African American and Non-Hispanic Caucasian Homosexual Males